shardulpatki/Microsoft365-Agent-Scanner/docs/tenant-setup.md

 ---

-## 9. Reference
+## 8. Reference

 ### Permission identifiers

-For audit or scripting purposes, the GUIDs for the eight Graph permissions used by the scanner are listed below.
+For audit purposes, the GUIDs for the eight Graph permissions used by the scanner are listed below.

 | Permission name | Type | GUID |
 |---|---|---|